 My Lead Magnet is a one page PDF, but you can add several pages here.
 One thing I did NOT do (but should have!) is create a cover page for the Lead Magnet.
 This makes it easier to show users a preview without giving away the content.
 You’ll see what I mean when we are building the landing page!

 When you are done designing, download the file as a PDF Print.

 Create a Landing Page

-Here are tutorials for building landing pages in…
+If you are dead set on building it somewhere else, that’s cool!
+Here are some tutorials for building landing pages in…

 I mentioned earlier that you’ll see why I should have designed a cover page for my Lead Magnet.
 You can see in the photo above, I created a mockup photo for the landing page, but because my whole Lead Magnet is on one sheet, I would be giving it away completely if the paper were fully visible.
 A cover page would have eliminated that problem.
 (Learn how to create a mockup image here.)

 Next, I placed my Facebook Pixel using a Code element block.
 I added it to the top of the page.